 How to Choose the Right Habitat for Your Betta

-One of the reasons bettas are so popular as aquatic pets is that they’re relatively easy to take care of and they don’t require a massive amount of space.
+One of the reasons bettas are so popular as aquatic pets is that they're relatively easy to take care of and they don't require a massive amount of space.
 When deciding what to place your betta tank on, remember that the full weight of a decorated and filled aquarium is approximately 10 lbs. per gallon.
 Your betta will be happiest and healthiest in an aquarium with a filter and heater.
 If you want to teach your betta tricks, you will want them at their most active, which means keep the aquarium water clean and between 76° and 84° F, as they are native to tropical environments.
 Unfiltered habitats in warmer environments can work, but they are more susceptible to water quality problems and may require partial water changes 2 to 3 times a week.
 To help maintain a healthy environment in your unfiltered aquarium, add Aqueon PURE Betta Beads™.
 Not only will it provide clearer water, your betta can play in them, too!
 There are many philosophies on what constitutes the ideal aquarium size, but bigger is always better (and less work for you as more water is more forgiving!).